- Our Professional Logo Design Process

 – About Your Customers – Describe your ideal client, What is the primary message you want to convey to your customers?

 – About the Project – If you have an existing brand/identity, why isn’t it working for you?
-Please share three links of Brands/Logos that inspire you.
+Please share three links to Brands/Logos that inspire you.
 What do you like best about them?
 Using five adjectives or short phrases, describe your brand’s desired look and feel.

 2.0 – Research & Discovery Phase